moritzwilksch/moritzwilksch.github.io/_posts/2021-04-29-gradient-descent.md

 $$f(a, b) = a^4 - 2ab + b^2 - 8$$

-its partial derivates (sparately deriving with respect to a, and then b) are:
+its partial derivates (separately deriving with respect to a, and then b) are:

 $$\frac{\partial f(x)}{ \partial a} = 4a^3 - 2b$$